Are you preparing for your instrument written test yet unaware of what to expect in the exam?

-I did my best to describe the following commonly asked questions by private pilots before taking the FAA instrument written test.
+Before taking the FAA instrument written test, I did my best to describe the following commonly asked questions by private pilots.

 - How many questions are on the FAA instrument written exam?

-- What is the duration for the instrument written exam?
+- What is the duration of the instrument-written exam?